jina-ai/finetuner/README.md

 Finetuner allows one to tune the weights of any deep neural network for better embedding on search tasks.
 It accompanies [Jina](https://github.com/jina-ai/jina) to deliver the last mile of performance-tuning for neural search applications.

-🔱 **Powerful yet intuitive**: all you need is `finetuner.fit()`, a one-liner that unlocks rich features such as siamese/triplet architecture, interactive labeling, weight freezing, dimensionality reduction.
+🔱 **Powerful yet intuitive**: all you need is `finetuner.fit()`, a one-liner that unlocks rich features such as siamese/triplet network, interactive labeling, layer trimming, weights freezing, dimensionality reduction.

 ⚛️ **Framework-agnostic**: promise an identical user experience on [Pytorch](https://pytorch.org/), [Keras](https://keras.io/) or [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) deep learning backends.